 Psst… your theory test lasts for 2 years.
 If you don’t pass your practical test within that time, you’ll have to redo your theory.

 Hopefully you’ll pass on the first try.
 But if you fail your theory test, you certainly wouldn’t be alone — the pass rate is only around 50%.
+(Pss - we've got a separate guide you can read on the average theory test pass rate.)

 You’ll be able to see your scores, and what sections you passed or failed.
 So you’ll know what areas to brush up on.